wismh/wind-engine/docs/sdd.md

 | Android | `mipmap-*/ic_launcher.png` merged in via the game's resource overlay (§19.5); `android:icon="@mipmap/ic_launcher"` added to `<application>` in the engine's `AndroidManifest.xml`. | flat legacy PNG per density (no adaptive layers — §17) |
 | Web | `favicon.png` copied beside the Emscripten output (same mechanism as `engine_target_web_preload`); `<link rel="icon">` added to `cmake/web/shell.html`. | `.png` |
 | Linux | Not covered — no `install()` target exists for games yet (§17). | — |

+### 19.2a Windows console visibility

+`engine_add_game` links Release-ish configs (`$<NOT:$<CONFIG:Debug>>`) with
+`/SUBSYSTEM:WINDOWS /ENTRY:mainCRTStartup` — players get no terminal window, and the game keeps writing an ordinary `int main(int, char**)` because `mainCRTStartup` (the normal CRT entry point that parses argv and calls `main`) still runs; only `/SUBSYSTEM` changes whether the OS allocates a console for the process.
+No `WinMain` shim needed.
+Debug configs are left untouched (console subsystem, visible terminal) specifically so the stdout sink added to `engine::log` in Debug (§2.3) has something to print to — a hidden console with no stdout sink would silently drop the exact output a developer is running a Debug build to see.

 `.ico` and `.icns` are not opaque platform-proprietary formats needing a platform-specific encoder — both are containers that wrap already-decoded PNGs behind a small binary header